French Republican calendar: Current date and time

-Famous dates and other cultural references
+References to the calendar

 The "Coup of 18 Brumaire" or "Brumaire" was the coup d'état of Napoleon Bonaparte on 18 Brumaire An VIII (9 November 1799), which many historians consider to be the end of the French Revolution.
 Karl Marx's 1852 essay The Eighteenth Brumaire of Louis Bonaparte compares the coup d'état of 1851 of Louis Napoléon unfavorably to his uncle's earlier coup, with the statement "History repeats ... first as tragedy, then as farce".

 Another famous revolutionary date is 9 Thermidor An II (27 July 1794), the date the Convention turned against Maximilien Robespierre, who, along with others associated with the Mountain, was guillotined the following day.
-Based on this event, the term "Thermidorian" entered the Marxist vocabulary as referring to revolutionaries who destroy the revolution from the inside and turn against its true aims.
-For example, Leon Trotsky and his followers used this term about Joseph Stalin.

 Émile Zola's novel Germinal takes its name from the calendar's month of Germinal.

 The seafood dish Lobster Thermidor was named after the 1891 play Thermidor, set during the Revolution.

 The French frigates of the Floréal class all bear names of Republican months.

-The Convention of 9 Brumaire An III, 30 October 1794, established the École normale supérieure.
-The date appears prominently on the entrance to the school.

-The French composer Fromental Halévy was born 7 Prairial VIII (27 May 1799), the day of fromental (oatgrass).

-Neil Gaiman's The Sandman series included a story called "Thermidor" that takes place in that month during the French Revolution.
+The months in J. R. R. Tolkien's Nûmenorean Calendar are those of the Republican Calendar, translated into Elvish language.